0x09/hfsfuse/README.md

 	hfsdump <device> <command> <node>

 `command` may be either `stat` or `read`: `stat` prints the record structure, while `read` copies the node's contents to standard out (or lists if node is a directory).
-`node` is either an inode/CNID to lookup, or a full path from the root of the volume being inspected.
+`node` is either an integer inode/CNID to lookup, or a full path from the root of the volume being inspected.
 If the command and node are ommitted, hfsdump prints the volume header and exits.
 `/rsrc` may be appended to the path of a read operation to dump the resource fork instead.

 ## Extended attributes and resource forks
 hfsfuse exposes some nonstandard HFS+ attributes as extended attributes.
 These include:

-* hfsfuse.record.date_created: The date created as an ISO-8601 timestamp.
-Identical to `st_birthtime` on macOS.
+* hfsfuse.record.date\_created: The date created as an ISO-8601 timestamp.
+Identical to `st_birthtime` on macOS or FreeBSD.
-* hfsfuse.record.date_backedup: The backup time of a file as an ISO-8601 timestamp.
+* hfsfuse.record.date\_backedup: The backup time of a file as an ISO-8601 timestamp.
 * com.apple.FinderInfo: The Finder info as binary data, presented the same as with the macOS native driver.
 * com.apple.ResourceFork: The resource fork as binary data.